Business Insurance

 When buying or selling a car, it can be difficult to know how it compares to the average vehicle on the road in terms of size.
 It’s important to make sure you’re conscious of your car’s dimensions to make sure it’s appropriate for your needs—perhaps fitting into tight roadside parking spots or getting in and out of your garage without a fuss.

 Generally speaking, cars are considerably larger nowadays than they have been in the past—take one of America’s favourites, the Ford Mustang, for example.
 The 1965 Ford Mustang comes in at 4613mm in length, 1732mm in width and 1295mm in height.
-In comparison, the 2024 model is around 4811mm in length, 1915mm in width (without mirrors) and 1397mm in height—meaning an overall increase in total vehicle area of 24.4% for the vehicle in the 59 years since the initial release.
-In fact, the car even grew 1.8% in size just from 2020 to 2024!
+In comparison, the 2026 model is around 4819mm in length, 1917mm in width (without mirrors) and 1414mm in height—meaning an overall increase in total vehicle area of 26% for the vehicle in the 60 years since the initial release.
+In fact, the car even grew ~2% in size just in the past five years!

 There are a few reasons why cars have gotten bigger over the years.
 While there isn't a definitive 'main' reason, it's probably fair to say that safety sits near the top of the list, as vehicles have been expanded to include airbags and crumple zones to reduce injury risk for both drivers and passengers in the event of an accident.
-Manufacturing costs play a part too, as companies can charge more for larger vehicles without a significant increase in costs when compared with smaller versions.
+Manufacturing costs play a part too, as companies can charge more for larger vehicles without a significant increase in costs when compared with smaller versions (kind of similar to how restaurants earn more by charging higher rates for larger portions).

 You may be wondering, then, what is the average car size in the UK, and is your car above or below average in terms of size?
 We’ve got you covered—here’s our guide to the average car size on UK roads.